Idea

 This article isn’t about the feature, though.
 It’s about why you shouldn’t use the feature in most cases.

-Also, this article isn’t about strictly eLearning.
+Also, this article isn’t strictly about eLearning.
 It’s about why you shouldn’t use background audio in eLearning, training videos, or any other content where people need to learn.

 You may be tempted to think that background audio will increase engagement, make your course look more polished, and make your course more likely to be consumed.